juniperbevensee/More_and_Better_AI/README.md

 This project demonstrates how to run and manage models locally using [Ollama](https://ollama.com/) by creating an interactive UI with [Streamlit](https://streamlit.io).

-The app has a page for running chat-based models and also one for nultimodal models (_llava and bakllava_) for vision.
+The app has a page for running chat-based models and also one for multimodal models (_llava and bakllava_) for vision.

 ## App in Action